 The Secret Nuclear Bunker, Ongar Road, Kelvedon Hatch, Brentwood CM15 0LA

-Nuclear High Ropes provides excitement for the whole family, whether you’re climbing, ziplining or just watching.It’s the largest high ropes course in Essex with three ability levels, six courses, a giant zipline and big drop all situated in the treetops.
+The Nuclear High Ropes is one of the best things to do in Essex with older kids.
+It provides excitement for the whole family, whether you’re climbing, ziplining or just watching.It’s the largest high ropes course in Essex with three ability levels, six courses, a giant zipline and big drop all situated in the treetops.
 New facilities include a registration cabin with all facilities, harness room and safety zone.
 Sessions last two hours – minimum age 6 years (minimum height 1.2m, maximum weight 120kg).

 Adult £29; child £23